Welcome to Project Pelican's website

 This scientific project was created to understand the ecology of Brown Pelicans in the northern Gulf of Mexico and to inform a better development of the oil and gas industry in the region.

 Using satellite tracking, we are studying the movements of adults year round.
 We also use color bands to study the dispersal and survival of juveniles during the winter months.

 Among the various tool that we use, plastic bands are very useful for obtaining information about migrations of juveniles after they leave the nests where they are born.
-During the summer of 2014, we marked 300 young pelicans with green plastic bands on the Texas coast.
-In 2015, we banded 300 new pelicans with blue plastic bands, on breeding colonies in the Florida Panhandle and in Mobile Bay, AL.
+Since the summer of 2014, we marked close to 800 young pelicans with green and blue plastic bands along the Gulf coast.

 As we try to gather more information on this species' whereabouts, we are collecting observations of pelicans wearing plastic bands.

 You can help us by reporting your observations.